Blendify/blender-manual/trunk/blender_docs/manual/editors/nla.rst

 The NLA editor can manipulate and repurpose actions, without the tedium of keyframe handling.
 Its often used to make broad, significant changes to a scene's animation, with relative ease.
-It can also repurpose, and 'layer' actions, which make it easier to organize, and version-control your animation.
+It can also repurpose, and "layer" actions, which make it easier to organize, and version-control your animation.